shinywhitebox/planner-docs/src/index.md

 We've tried to put as much useful information into the docs such that you should only need to engage paid support if you're really stuck or want to implement a custom scenario.

-One-on-one support via our professional services.
-Please get in touch with [shinywhitebox](mailto:support@shinywhitebox.com?subject=I'd%20like%20to%20discuss%20professional%20services%20for%20{{app.name}}) and we can discuss your requirements and how to best help you solve them.
+For one-on-one support pricing via our professional services, please get in touch with [shinywhitebox](mailto:support@shinywhitebox.com?subject=I'd%20like%20to%20discuss%20professional%20services%20for%20{{app.name}}) and we can discuss your requirements and how to best help you solve them.
 {%endsection%}